-- C Replicate Weighting Methods, - C Generalized Variance parameters (denoted as "a" and "b"), - C Simplified tables using the "a" and "b" parameters. - The most reliable method is the Replicate Weighting Method.
+- C Replicate Weighting Methods, - C Generalized Variance parameters (denoted as a and b), - C Simplified tables using the a and b parameters.
+The most reliable method is the Replicate Weighting Method.
 SIPP uses the Replicate Weighting Method to produce Generalized Variance parameters.
 Using the Generalized Variance parameters, we create simplified tables.

 Standard Error Parameters and Tables and Their Use.
 Most SIPP estimates have greater standard errors than those obtained through a simple random sample because PSUs are sampled and clusters of living quarters are sampled for the SIPP in the area and new construction frames.
 To derive standard errors that would be applicable to a wide variety of estimates and could be prepared at a moderate cost, a number of approximations were required.
-Estimates with similar standard error behavior were grouped together and two parameters (denoted "a" and "b") were developed to approximate the standard error behavior of each group of estimates.
-Because the actual standard error behavior was not identical for all estimates within a group, the standard errors computed from these parameters provide an indication of the order of magnitude of the standard error for any specific estimate.
-These "a" and "b" parameters vary by characteristic and by demographic subgroup to which the estimate applies.
-Table 4 provides base "a" and "b" parameters to be used for the 1996 panel estimates.
+Estimates with similar standard error behavior were grouped together and two parameters (denoted a and b) were developed to approximate the standard error behavior of each group of estimates.
+Because the actual standard error behavior was not identical for all estimates within a group, the standard error for any specific estimate.
+These a and b parameters vary by characteristic and by demographic subgroup to which the estimate applies.
+Table 4 provides base a and b parameters to be used for the 1996 Panel estimates.
 Table 10 provides parameters for calculating 1996 topical module variances.

-The factors provided in Table 5 when multiplied by the base parameters of Table 4 for a given subgroup and type of estimate give the "a" and "b" parameters for that subgroup and estimate type for the specified reference period.
-For example, the base "a" and "b" parameters for total number of households are -0.00002480 and 2,474, respectively.
+The factors provided in Table 5 when multiplied by the base parameters of Table 4 for a given subgroup and type of estimate give the a and b parameters for that subgroup and estimate type for the specified reference period.
+For example, the base a and b parameters for total number of households are -0.00002495 and 2,484, respectively.
 For Wave 1 the factor for March 1996 is 1 since 4 rotation months of data is available.
-So, the "a" and "b" parameters for total household income in March 1996 based on Wave 1 are -0.00002480 and 2,474, respectively.
-Also for Wave 1, the factor for the first quarter of 1996 is 1.2222 since 9 rotation months of data are available (rotations 1 and 2 provide 3 rotations months each, while rotations 3 and 4 provide 1 and 2 rotation months, respectively).
-So the "a" and "b" parameters for total number of households in the first quarter of 1992 are -0.00003031 and 3,024, respectively for Wave 1.
+So, the a and b parameters for total household income in March 1996 based on Wave 1 are -0.00002495 and 2,484, respectively.
+Also for Wave 1, the factor for the first quarter of 1996 is 1.2222 since 9 rotation months of data are available (rotations 1 and 2 provide 3 rotations months each, while rotations 3 and 4 provide 2 and 1 rotation months, respectively).
+So the a and b parameters for total number of households in the first quarter of 1992 are -0.00003049 and 3,036, respectively for Wave 1.

-The "a" and "b" parameters may be used to calculate the standard error for estimated numbers and percentages.
+The a and b parameters may be used to calculate the standard error for estimated numbers and percentages.
 Because the actual standard error behavior was not identical for all estimates within a group, the standard errors computed from these parameters provide an indication of the order of magnitude of the standard error for any specific estimate.
 Methods for using these parameter for computation of approximate standard errors are given in the following sections.